francomay3/franco-may/README.md

 Feel free to fork this repository and customize it to your liking!
 You can:

-- Add your own blog posts in the `posts/` directory
+- Add your own blog posts in the `posts/` directory (posts use HTML strings with metadata)
 - Modify the site configuration in `utils/constants.tsx`
 - Update the theme and styling to match your preferences
 - Add new features and components as needed